 Preparing Your Spinach Omelette

-- Non-stick skillet or frying pan
+- A non-stick skillet or frying pan

-- Whisk or fork for beating eggs
+- A whisk or fork to beat your eggs

 Step-by-Step Directions